ICESAT-2HackWeek/leading_to_phytoplankton/README.md

 ### `notebooks`

-The project presentation is *'presentation.ipynb'* Other visualization notebooks and sanboxes for scrap work are included.
+The project presentation is *'presentation.ipynb'*

+Other visualization notebooks and sandboxes for scrap work are included.

 ### `scripts`
 These include download scripts for ICESat-2, sentinel -2, MODIS, VIIRS, SeaWiFS.
 Argo download scripts are not included because at this time it is not possible to search an API for synthetic biogeochemical floats around a bounding box and time.
 Future development will include these tools and others.
 Colocated data scripts are included as well as basic scripts to interpret ATL03 and ATL07 attributes.